 - Check local laws in your state to make sure asbestos is tightly regulated or banned

-- Hold a fundraiser or host an activity that can spread awareness among veterans
+- Hold a digital fundraiser that can spread awareness among veterans

 - Write a newspaper editorial about mesothelioma and veterans